The process of paying for items at a store before leaving

 Ways to tell them apart:

-• Check out is a phrasal verb and involves the action of looking at something or leaving a location.
+Check out is a phrasal verb used to describe the action of examining something or leaving a place, like a hotel.